tadeckar/assets-docs/content/database/stored-procedures/equipment_meraki_data_merge_prc.md

    - **partitionTag** is `BASE`
 4. If the count is > 0:
    1. Get the **wfId** from the counted rows.
-   2. Insert rows into the `equipment` table using values from the `equipment_dcn` table.
+   2. Insert rows into the `equipment` table using values from the `equipment_meraki` table.
 {{% /expand %}}

 ### Referenced Tables